jlahire/flycurrahee/README.md

 ## What You Get

-- Homepage with photo slideshow
+- Homepage with business info
-- Aircraft page with specs and video
+- Aircraft page with specs
 - Pricing and scheduling pages
 - Contact form that emails you
 - Works on phones and computers